apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

 http2                     Inbound   Indicates whether the H2 protocol should be added to or removed from the
                                     protocol negotiation list.
 The valid values are :code:`on` or :code:`off`.

+http2_buffer_water_mark   Inbound   Specifies the high water mark for all HTTP/2 frames on an outoging connection.
+                                    By default this is :ts:cv:`proxy.config.http2.default_buffer_water_mark`.
+                                    NOTE: Connection coalescing may prevent this taking effect.

 disable_h2                Inbound   Deprecated for the more general h2 setting.
 Setting disable_h2
                                     to :code:`true` is the same as setting http2 to :code:`on`.